-A show report and photos on RISCOSitory.
+A report and pictures of the event can be found on RISCOSitory.

 Some of the team of WROCC members who helped make the day happen

 Due to a small confusion over dates, the NetSurf Developers were still finishing off NetSurf 3.0 when the show opened.

 Ben Avison, Theo Markettos and Rob Sprowson manning the RISC OS Open stand.

 Martin Avison (left) and Vince Hudd (right) each talking to a customer.

 As we’ve come to expect, the CJE Micro’s stand had a wide range of items for sale.

 R-Comp seemed to be busy for most of the day.

 The show organisers had a Raspberry Pi in the prize draw – won by Richard Brown of Southend.